 Risks for Buyers

 Because the seller's mortgage lender must approve the sale, the process takes longer than a traditional home purchase—up to four months in some cases.
 If a buyer is in a situation where they need to get into a home quickly, they may not think a short sale is worth the wait.

 Also, while a short sale may save a buyer money compared to other properties in the area, the property is purchased "as is," which means costly repairs might have to be covered by the buyer.

 Are Short Sale Home Prices Negotiable?

-Before agreeing to a short sale of your home, make sure you understand how the account will be reported by your lender so you know what the financial impact may be.
-The National Foundation for Credit Counseling is a good resource if you want to seek the guidance of a financial advisor who can help you navigate your options.
+It's also important to note that a short sale will have a greater impact than other types of settled debts.
+How much it will affect your credit scores will vary based on your overall credit history.
+The National Foundation for Credit Counseling is a good resource if you want to seek the guidance of an expert who can help you understand all your options.